-Note: The definition of FTB child and regular care child relate to the qualifying circumstances of the child and do not require a parent to actually have received or be receiving FTB for the child to meet either definition
+\Note: The definitions of FTB child and regular care child relate to the qualifying circumstances of the child and do not require a parent to actually have received or be receiving FTB for the child to meet either definition.

-The following table shows the steps involved in calculating the Parental Income Test Result for a ABSTUDY claimant/recipient (using the family pool).
+The following table shows the steps involved in calculating the Parental Income Test Result for an ABSTUDY claimant/recipient (using the family pool).